The Writer's Corner

 “Perhaps in your experience.
 Certainly not in mine.
-Not in the world in which
+Not in the world

-statement, Lucas was losing his battle to stay calm.
-His rage
+With each statement, Lucas was losing his battle to stay calm.
+His

-wall?
+against a wall?
 Who are you and what do you have against this town

 and my child?”
 Lucas was yelling now, but NP had not moved and